bdecentgmbh/moodle-block_socialcomments/README.md

 ## Version

 The plugin is released under [GNU GPL v3 or later](http://www.gnu.org/copyleft/gpl.html).
-It has been tested and is running on Moodle version 3.3. at HWR Berlin (it has not, yet, been tested for Moodle versions 3.4./ 3.5., but we are planning to do so in August/September 2018).
+It has been tested and is running on Moodle version 3.8 and 3.9.

-Please be aware that the plugin was designed to match the [Lambda Theme](https://themeforest.net/item/lambda-responsive-moodle-theme/9442816), which is not available for free.
+Please be aware: the plugin was designed to match the [Lambda Theme](https://themeforest.net/item/lambda-responsive-moodle-theme/9442816), which is not available for free.

 ## Install

-How to install Moodle plugins is described here: https://docs.moodle.org/33/en/Installing_plugins#Installing_a_plugin
+How to install Moodle plugins is described here: https://docs.moodle.org/38/en/Installing_plugins#Installing_a_plugin

 ## Contribute